 A striking and sharply funny reflection on the frailty of existence and the complex relationship between knowledge and love.

-A rich selection of work from the late 1970s and 1980s, introduced by the playwright.
+A rich selection of work by leading playwright Nicholas Wright, introduced by the playwright.

 A comedy drama set in the seedily glamorous world of 17th-century London theatre.